jeremy-s/labnotes/LabNotes9-24.md

-#9/24 Lab Notes
+#Lab Notes 9-24

 In our current world, almost every vector has its own specific format.
 One format called plaintext, one editorial environment.
 When you're in control, you control encryption, etc. And you can become much more proficient.
 Need to make sure that environment is extensible.
 With opensource editors, you're not buying into a proprietary system if you use markdown.
 Mashable has a list of 78

 -Markdown-
 Not identifying stylistic elements; identifying semantic elements.